 1. Start seated with feet planted and knees bent at a 45-degree angle and hands planted behind hips, fingers pointing away from you.

-2. Lift hips, engaging glutes as you open to right side by extending right arm up and overhead as you press hips up.
+2. Reach right hand up toward ceiling glutes as you open to left side by extending right arm up and overhead as you press hips up.

 3. Lower hips and hand back down.

 This workout is part of the 30-Day Cross-Training Challenge designed to build strength, boost speed, and increase your power so you can become a better, more well-rounded runner in just 30 days.
-Get the rest of the Best Compression Socks, available for free to all Runner’s World+ premium all-access members.
+Get the rest of the workouts in this program on the All Out Studio app, available for free to all Runner’s World+ premium all-access members.

 Headshot of Jordan Smith